Youth Philanthropy Councils

 Technical Assistance: IPA members may take advantage of free youth philanthropy technical assistance by contacting Julie Markland, IPA Program Associate, at email@example.com or 317.630.5200 Ext.
 122.

 Youth Council Listserv: IPA listservs are online communities that provide an interactive forum for members to engage with their peers through group e-mails where they can share ideas, ask questions, and learn from each other.
+This listserv is specific to youth council staff/volunteer facilitators.

 Youth Philanthropy and Next-Gen Webinars: Youth philanthropy and next-gen webinar recordings are archived and available in the IPA resource library.